dougalcaleb/instant-carousel/README.md

 html | String | Contains the HTML structure to include in the corresponding page.
 Used for interactivity. css | String | Contains the CSS to apply to the HTML of the corresponding page.
 Not required - can use an external style sheet making use of selectors instead.

+Note: there is a minimum requirement of 3 pages as of version 0.2.0.
+Support for as few as 2 pages will arrive in a future update.

 <br/>

 ### Behavorial Settings: